When Growth Goals Backfire - One Client's Story

 Examination of your motivations may uncover potential conflicts.
-This can be especially troublesome for people with a chronic or acute health condition.
 How can you make a good living (financial sufficiency) and flex with an ever changing range of physical capacity?
 As Claudia discovered, the answer lies with clarity about non-negotiable priorities, and an ability to create a suitable business model.

 Questions for you:

 What are you top 5 motivations for being in business?